reflectoring/reflectoring.github.io/_posts/2021-05-28-spring-dynamodb.md

 ## Writing Applications with DynamoDB
 DynamoDB is a web service, and interactions with it are stateless.
 We interact with DynamoDB by REST API calls over HTTP(S).
 Unlike connection protocols like JDBC, applications do not need to maintain persistent network connections.
 We send the name of the operation  that we want to perform in the API request.
-The main operations are grouped into control plane and data plane.

 We usually do not work with APIs directly.
 AWS provides SDK in different programming languages which we integrate in our applications for performing database operations.